kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-16 010146](https://github.com/user-attachments/assets/1501d4e3-7f98-474d-ab18-32b4a07712e4)
 ![image](https://github.com/user-attachments/assets/6ca61769-3cc0-4122-9044-b50c0578bdfc)

+The getProductInfoByOrderId function retrieves all products associated with a specific order based on the id provided in the request URL.
+It first checks if the order exists, then fetches and returns a JSON response containing the list of products linked to that order, including details such as product names, quantities, and prices.

 ### deleteProductFromOrder

 This controller deletes any selected products from the order they originate in.

 ![Screenshot 2024-11-16 010204](https://github.com/user-attachments/assets/1e464c93-ea25-4a59-8e9e-4dfe8a10d751)
 ![image](https://github.com/user-attachments/assets/97330d29-5e49-4a4a-ac48-69e55f2f1d44)

+The deleteProductFromOrder function removes a specific product from an order based on the orderId and productId provided in the request URL.
+It first verifies the existence of the order and the product within that order.
+If both are found, it deletes the product from the order.
+The response confirms the successful removal of the product.

 ### getProducts